adaptris/interlok-docs-legacy/pages/ui/ui-version-control.md

 - **Working Copy URL:** The location on the file system where the repository will be checked out.
 This is relative to the adapter-home/vcs-repos/directory.
 A default location is generated using your username, the vcs type and a timestamp.
 - **Remote Repo URL:** The URL for the remote repository.
 - **Revision:** (Since 3.6.5) The revision the remote repository.
 A revision can be a branch name, a revision number or a commit checksum depending on which VCS provider you are using.
 If left empty, the last checked out revision or the default revision will be used.
 - **Config File Name:** The name of the adapter xml configuration file.
 If not filled the default adapter.xml will be used.
-(Only used with config vcs profile)
+(Only used with config vcs profile and only when a config-project.json file does not exist)
 - **Properties File Name:** The name of the adapter variable substitutions properties file.
 If not filled no variable substitutions will be done when loading a config.
-(Only used with config vcs profile).
+(Only used with config vcs profile and only when a config-project.json file does not exist).
 Check [pre processors variable substitution](advanced-configuration-pre-processors.html#variable-substitution) for more details about variable substitutions.

 ## Opening config from VCS ##